mrm-xiefan/vue-sample/README.md

 frontend use jquery, adminlte(not vue-adminlte), vue-router(to make SPA). with out vuex.(i don't like flux.)

-backend use node.js, express. and there is a rest api example.
+backend use node.js, express, mongodb. with rest api example.

+socket.io is enabled only when backend is served.

 # installation